tasmota/docs/docs/devices/MagicHome-with-ESP8285.md

      0, 0, 0
   },
 ```
 After choosing the correct module type in your Tasmota configuration, press a key on the remote after boot for the device to learn your code.
+No need for the below rules for the RF varient

 ### Full Set of rules for IR remote
 Each rule can only be 511 characters long, some of the colors below use the built in predefined shortcut color numbers.